miguelt1/company-listing/README.md

 - Eric Meyer's reset sass file is used for resetting
 - Constants for the application like theme colour, text colour are stored in **src/styles/\_constants.scss**
 - Styles for UI components are added in the src/components
-- Styles for the containers are added in src/containers.